Rakshitsaini-o-src/OneEateries/README.md

 # OneEateries
-It is a simple project which will help to order food.
+It is a simple project which will help to order food.\
-It's a work in progress.Currently, it includes feature of showing and adding of restaurant and menu Item.
+It's a work in progress.\
+Currently, it includes feature of showing and adding of restaurant, menu Item and Corporation.
 ## Installation
 * Clone the repo using
 ```sh